 Subsequently, he became a part of the developing Continuing Anglican outreach of the Philippine Independent Catholic Church in the United States; an outreach in which the Apostolic Episcopal Church and the late Archbishop Paul G.W.
 Schultz were also involved.
 In 1990 he received episcopal consecration from Obispo Maximo Macario V. Ga.
 The PICC did not succeed in establishing lasting roots in the United States, and in 1994 he was received into the North American Old Roman Catholic Church (which entered intercommunion with the Apostolic Episcopal Church under the late Archbishop Edgar Ramon Verostek, a consecrator of Prince-Abbot Edmond II) and consecrated by Archbishop Joseph Andrew Lawrence Vellone.

-He has held teaching and visiting lecturer positions at the University of Wisconsin – Madison, the University of Pennsylvania, Princeton University, the Smithsonian Institute, Wesley Seminary, Lakehead University (Canada), and the University of Hyderabad (India).
-At The American University, Washington, D.C., he was appointed Assistant Professor of Philosophy and Religion in 1971, served two terms as Chairman of the Department of Philosophy and Religion, and since 1995 has been Professor Emeritus.
+He held teaching and visiting lecturer positions at the University of Wisconsin – Madison, the University of Pennsylvania, Princeton University, the Smithsonian Institute, Wesley Seminary, Lakehead University (Canada), and the University of Hyderabad (India).
+At The American University, Washington, D.C., he was appointed Assistant Professor of Philosophy and Religion in 1971, served two terms as Chairman of the Department of Philosophy and Religion, and from 1995 was Professor Emeritus.